-To be at the designated place in the morning and after school, ready to board the bus at the prescribed time.
+To be at the designated place in the morning

+and after school, ready to board the bus at the prescribed time.

-6.10.
-Parsonal Sifety
+6.10.2.
+Personal Safety in Transport

-To walk to the bus stop on the left side of the road facing traffic, and to stay off the roadway at all times while waiting for the bus.
+To walk to the bus stop on the left side of the road, facing traffic, and to stay off the roadway at all times while waiting for the bus.